League Enrollment Information

 Other dates that cause a significant number of conflicts for many teams are: solo ensembles (these are often in November or February; check with your school's music teacher, since these dates are often not included on school calendars, but students are required to attend), holiday concerts (or other holiday activities), drama events and winter or spring break.
 If any of these would cause your team to not want to play on a given Saturday, check dates with your school before submitting your Team Enrollment Form.

-2019-2020 Game Rules
+2023-2024 Game Rules

 To submit Liability Waiver/Concussion forms online, have each parent from the team visit our website at gnbl.org, then click on "Waiver/Concussion Info" in the top menu bar.
 From there they can follow the online instructions.
-Parents must complete this process once each season (even if they filled it out last season, we need a new waiver submitted for the 2019-2020 season).
+Parents must complete this process once each season (even if they filled it out last season, we need a new waiver submitted for the 2023-2024 season).
 If you have questions during the process, please contact Jen Myer at firstname.lastname@example.org.

 Rosters and Liability Waiver/Concussion forms must be submitted two weeks before the first date your team plays or absolutely no later than the following deadlines for each grade level:

 All information submitted for each team or player are kept in the League’s office – not circulated to meet hosts – please do not turn them in to anyone at the host community.
 If you have questions, please contact Jen Myer, who is handling roster, Liability Waiver/Concussion Agreements, at email@example.com.
 Failure to comply with these rules by not returning completed rosters or failing to complete online submission of Liability Waivers/Concussion Agreements could result in the loss of meets this year or exclusion from League play next season.

 Unruly Fans and Coaches

-With that said, all coaches should be aware that they are ultimately responsible for the conduct of their team and fans.
+Each year we get complaints from hosts about unruly coaches and fans.
+Although League Rule D-12 gives referees broad authority to deal aggressively with unruly fans and coaches, coaches are ultimately responsible for the conduct of their team and fans.
 The League will remove teams from the schedule when/if we receive multiple complaints regarding fan or coach behavior.

 Combining Players from Different Communities or School Districts

 All teams in the GNBL must be from a single school district; however, Rule C-1 allows two small communities to combine their players to form one team only when both communities lack sufficient numbers to form a team on their own.
 Any coach wishing to form a combined team MUST notify the League of this decision.
 This rule limits such combinations to two Wisconsin Division 4 or 5 (or Minnesota A) communities.
 A Wisconsin Division 3 (Minnesota AA) community will be allowed to combine with a Division 4 or 5 (Minnesota A) community only by petitioning the League when enrolling.
 Where combining is allowed, all kids from the grade and gender in question in both school districts must be given the opportunity to play on any combined team (it can't be only the strongest players from one or both communities, or a hand-picked team).
 That means sending a note home from school to every student of that gender in both communities (or some other effective form of written communication), so no one is precluded from participation.
 No Division 1 or 2 (Minnesota AAAA or AAA) communities can field a team in the League with players from another community, nor can two Division 3 (Minnesota AA) communities put forward a combined team.
-In communities with multiple public high schools (e.g., Eau Claire, Wausau, La Crosse, Duluth, etc.), all players on a team must reside in that portion of the city that feeds into the same high school.
+In communities with multiple public high schools (e.g., Eau Claire, Duluth, etc.), all players on a team must reside in that portion of the city that feeds into the same high school

 Non-Weather Related Cancellations